jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 The following item types are supported:

+- If `type` is `""`, the codepoint is returned as a whole number.
 - If `type` is `"b"`, the codepoint byte sequence is returned as a string.
-- If `type` is `"c"`, the codepoint is returned as an integer (default).
 - If `type` is `"e"`, the error message is returned (an empty string if there is no error).
-- If `type` is `"h"`, the codepoint byte sequence is returned as hexadecimal digits.
 - If `type` is `"u"`, the codepoint is returned in `U+` notation.
+- If `type` is `"x"`, the codepoint byte sequence is returned as hexadecimal digits.
 - If `type` is `"\"`, the codepoint byte sequence is returned as an escaped string.
-- If `type` is a class, a new instance of that class is returned, initialized with the result of `item("c")`.
+- If `type` is a class, a new instance of that class is returned, initialized with the result of `item("")`.

 The default item type is specified when the supplier is created.